ampatte/snippets-of-annamarie/README.md

   This application runs in a browser.
 Just follow the url.

   ## Usage
   This app was created as a homework assignment to expand skills in React.
-It showcases other projects and assignments that I have created or contributed.
+It showcases other projects and assignments that I have created or made contributions.
 This is was created using create-react-app along with Material UI and React-Router-Dom installed for added functionality.

   ![alt text](src/assets/screenshots/snippets.png)